Umami Pot

 Step 4

-Crack egg into a small bowl and beat it.
+Crack the egg into a small bowl and beat it.

 Step 5

-Heat oil in a pan.
-Once the pan is hot, add the tofu and cook over medium heat until lightly browned on both sides.
+Heat oil in a pan and cook the tofu over medium heat until lightly browned on both sides.

 Step 6

-Remove the tofu and set aside.
-Add the pork to the pan and sauté until it changes color.
-Next, add the bitter melon and continue cooking until slightly browned.
+Remove the tofu and set it aside.
+Add the pork to the pan and sauté until lightly browned.
+Add the bitter melon and continue cooking until everything is lightly browned.

 Step 7

-Return the tofu to the pan and briefly stir-fry all the ingredients together.
-Pour in the beaten egg and wait for about 10 seconds until the egg mixture sets slightly, then stir-fry everything again.
-Finally, add soy sauce to blend the flavors.
+Return the tofu to the pan and stir-fry everything together briefly.
+Pour in the beaten egg and wait about 10 seconds until the egg begins to set slightly, then stir-fry everything again.
+Finally, add soy sauce to bring the flavors together.

 goya chanpuru_instruction-8